Homomorpheus/mathmod_ball_dae_ode/docs/intro.md

 :class: warning

 add section on who did what

+consider: \
+Why is constraint force not equal to centrifugal force? \
-derive equations of motion from Lagrangian physics
+derive equations of motion from Lagrangian physics \
+derive centrifugal force formula from vectorial version (see commented out section)
 ```

 **Event-based mixed DAE/ODE-simulation of mass points.**